In This Post: Learn how to increase your deck’s lifespan for 5-10 years while saving hundreds of dollars!

 - Miter Saw (Optional)

 - Masks & Goggles

-- You will only need a miter saw if your boards need to be cut to properly fit to your deck.
-However, if you have a 12 foot deck and your boards are 12 foot in length, then you will save a lot of time, and will not need to cut anything.
+- You will only need a miter saw if your boards need to be cut to fit your deck properly.
+However, if you have a 12-foot deck and your boards are 12 feet in length, then you will save a lot of time and will not need to cut anything.
 I recommend getting boards that fit the length of the deck.

 - I am not updating the railings of my deck, as they are in decent condition.
 However, if you are looking to fix your railing, then you will need to account for additional materials.

 - Start by measuring your deck and counting the number of boards you need.
 From there, buy the appropriate number of boards for your size/space.
 Always double-check your measurements!

 Start by Sanding